Lu Su: Formation of the Sun–Liu alliance

 "Jing Province is our neighbour.
 Its water routes lead to the north; it is connected to the major rivers; and it has mountainous terrain.
 It is firm and stable; its lands are fertile; and its population is wealthy and prosperous.
 Whoever controls that region has the resources for building an empire.
 Liu Biao has recently died; his two sons are in disharmony; and his subordinates are more concerned about advancing their own interests.
 Liu Bei has the reputation of an ambitious hero, and he's Cao Cao's rival.
 When he took shelter under Liu Biao, Liu Biao was jealous of his talent and didn't assign him important responsibilities.
 If Liu Bei can unite with us in spirit and work together with us, we can win him over and form an alliance with him.
 If he's unwilling to join us, we should seek alternative ways to accomplish our grand objective.
 I hereby request you to appoint me as your representative to attend Liu Biao's funeral and offer condolences.
 At the same time, I'll ask Liu Bei to persuade Liu Biao's followers to join us in resisting Cao Cao.
 Liu Bei will be most happy to do so.
 If he agrees to ally with us, we'll be able to pacify the Empire.
 We must act fast because I fear we may lose the opportunity to Cao Cao."

 Sun Quan then sent Lu Su as his representative to Jing Province.

 When Lu Su reached Xiakou (夏口; present-day Hankou, Hubei), he heard that Cao Cao and his forces were advancing towards Jing Province so he travelled day and night in the hope of reaching Xiangyang (Jing Province's capital) in the shortest time possible.
 When he arrived at Nan Commandery (南郡; around present-day Jingzhou, Hubei), he received news that Liu Cong had already surrendered to Cao Cao, and that Jing Province was now under Cao Cao's control.
 At the same time, Liu Bei had been defeated at the Battle of Changban and was trying to cross the Yangtze and head further south.
-Lu Su met Liu Bei at Changban (長阪; in present-day Dangyang, Hubei), where he conveyed Sun Quan's intentions to Liu Bei and pointed out that Jiangdong was very stable.
+Lu Su met Liu Bei at Changban (長坂; in present-day Dangyang, Hubei), where he conveyed Sun Quan's intentions to Liu Bei and pointed out that Jiangdong was very stable.
 Liu Bei was delighted.
 Lu Su also met and befriended Liu Bei's adviser Zhuge Liang; he told Zhuge Liang that he was a friend of Zhuge Jin, Zhuge Liang's elder brother.
 Liu Bei moved to Xiakou, where he instructed Zhuge Liang to follow Lu Su to meet Sun Quan and discuss the formation of a Sun–Liu alliance against Cao Cao.